yuriybash/non-hacker-news-chrome/README.md

 That's where Non-Hacker News comes in.

 I trained a [classifier model](https://github.com/yuriybash/non-hacker-news/tree/master/models) to separate technical and non-technical posts.
 The details of that implementation can be found in [this](https://github.com/yuriybash/non-hacker-news) repo.
+This repo holds the Chrome extension code.

 ### Usage